-All Teams Chats, whether 1:1/1:M or Channel Chats are documented within an Exchange Online mailbox (in the case of 1:1/1:M chats the user must have an Exchange Online mailbox, Exchange on-premises mailboxes are not supported).
+All Teams Chats, whether 1:1/1:M (Personal Chats) or Private Channels/Public Channels Chat are documented (conversation history) within an Exchange Online mailbox (in the case of 1:1/1:M chats the user must have an Exchange Online mailbox, Exchange on-premises mailboxes are not supported).

-1:1/1:M conversations get stored within a hidden folder within the users’ Exchange mailboxes.
+1:1/1:M chat messages get stored within a hidden folder within the users’ Exchange mailboxes.
 For Channel chat, the conversations are filed in the same way – to a hidden folder within the Office 365 Group mailbox for the Team.

-Currently, you cannot backup or restore messages from within the Chat Service (the window where you can see your chat conversations) however you can protect the copies of those conversations to ensure they can be reviewed should they get deleted/lost.
+Currently, cannot make backups or restore messages from within the Chat Service (the window where you can see your chat conversations) however you can protect the copies of those conversations to ensure they can be reviewed later.

 To do this, we need to protect the chats within the appropriate mailboxes using the Exchange Admin Center.
 By default, messages removed from the Deleted Items in Microsoft Outlook are recoverable for 14 days.
 If the items are placed under a litigation or in-place hold, then this will protect the archived copies hidden in the mailbox.